togawa28/mousestyles/doc/source/report/classification.rst

 of clusters is key in assessing the performance of a clustering model.
 Notice that the best number of clusters are neither necessarily equal to 16 nor the same across different clustering methods.
 Criterion like silhouette scores would be evaluated to choose the best number of clusters.
+Petkov's paper also give us ideas about clustering and the difference between each strains :cite:`petkov2004efficient`.

 Exploratory Analysis & Classification Models